ChanTingHui/wssqrctf/crypto/Anshel Goldfield's Theory/README.md

 - [keys.txt](https://github.com/ChanTingHui/wssqrctf/blob/main/crypto/Anshel%20Goldfield's%20Theory/bin/keys.txt)
 ```
 Miss Ashley and Mr Gordon were trying to exchange some asymmetric keys to get a shared key.
 They aren't very good at math, so they decided to use a Rubik's Cube instead to do the crypto.
-This is not the best way to secure it, but I think we can get their private key.
+This is not the best way to secure it, but I think we can get their shared key.
 ```

 ## Exploit